JasperFx/marten/documentation/documentation/documents/linq.md

 ## Searching on String Fields

-Marten supports a subset of the common substring searches:
+Marten supports a subset of the common sub/string searches:

 <[sample:searching_within_string_fields]>